yevhenpi/media-converter/README.md

-# Media Converter
+# Media Converter 1.0.0

 This application provides a REST API for file conversion, allowing transformation of audio and video files between various formats using a JAVE2-based service.

 ## About

-Provide a detailed introduction to your project here.
-Explain the problem it solves, the technologies used, and any other important details.
+Current version supports audio files conversion and transformation.
+Video file support is planned for version 2.0.0.

 ## Installation

   1. Clone the repository:

     git clone git@github.com:yevhenpi/media-converter.git

   2. Configure .env.example file and rename it to .env

 ## Usage